NFeingold/AKSAutomate/README.md

 https://www.youtube.com/watch?v=XbkLWmjww8I

+For a full guide, Open the Kubernetes_AIoT_VK Document, for explanations of everything.

 To use the hotkeys to automate this process, first install AutoHotKey

 The command for the first half is Ctrl+Shift+J